byErikas/cache-tags/README.md

 Cache::tags(["tag1", "tag2"])->get("key"); //Will result in true
 Cache::tags(["tag2", "tag1"])->get("key"); //Will result in the default value (null)
 ```
 This changes how that works.
-Tags no longer have impact on keys.
+Tags no longer have an impact on keys.
 Tags are used strictly for tagging, and not for creating different key namespaces.
 E.g:
 ```php
 Cache::tags(["tag1", "tag2"])->put("key", true);
 Cache::tags(["tag1"])->get("key"); //Will result in true